Health Care Reform Provisions

 Health care reform, also known as the Affordable Care Act (ACA), will have important effects on small businesses

 with 25 or fewer full-time equivalent employees.
 Several provisions in the new law pose strategic issues for

 employers, and this means businesses must make key decisions regarding health care benefits for their employees,

 followed by both appropriate implementation actions and adequate communications.
 Key provisions outlined by the

 U.S. Small Business Administration include:

 Small Business Tax Credits

 If your business employs 25 or fewer full-time equivalent employees with average annual wages of less than $50,000, your business may be eligible for the Small Business Health Care Tax Credit.
-Starting January 1, 2014, small business tax credits will expand to a maximum of 50 percent of a small business’ premium costs for two consecutive years.1
+On January 1, 2014, small business tax credits expanded to a maximum of 50 percent of a small business’ premium costs for two consecutive years.1

 Small Business Health Option Program (SHOP) Marketplace